-I do not consider myself an expert musician in an academic or theoretical sense.
-Having never studied music in a classroom context, my tuition is not primarily based on theory but on my real life experience of making a living as a full time member of a professional band.
+My approach to music tuition is not primarily based on academic theory but on my real life experience of making a living as a full time member of a professional band.
 This means that my approach towards tuition is primarily focused on the personal goals and aims of the student and, most importantly, their enjoyment of playing music.
 I do not believe that learning a musical instrument should be an excercise in torture, but rather an exciting journey which equips you with the tools to play the music you want to play.

 So, if you want to learn how to play Irish jigs and reels for the weekly session at your local, that's what we will focus on.
 If you want to build up a repetoire of American tunes for next summer's bluegrass festival, that's what we'll do.
-If you want to learn the accompaniment so you can sing the songs of Dick Gaughan or Richard Thompson at the next singer's night in your local Folk Club, ditto.
+If you want to learn the accompaniment so you can sing the songs of Dick Gaughan or Richard Thompson at the next singer's night in your local Folk Club, we can work on that.
 Or if you just want to learn how to play but have no idea of what direction to take, we can figure that out together.
-As I say above, I am not a purist and I believe that music is one of the greatest pleasures in life - let's keep it fun and enjoy the journey together!
+I am not a purist and I believe that music is one of the greatest pleasures in life - let's keep it fun and enjoy the journey together!

 Tutor Resources: (free to download)